Getting Started

 Click Save.
 The rule goes live globally within about a minute.
 Use our redirect checker tool to verify it is working correctly.

-Wildcard rules
+Wildcard and named parameter rules

 Step 3: Bulk import via CSV